fsonntag/fridgeninja/README.md

 # fridgeninja
-A smart fridge tracker
+A smart fridge tracker.

-test
+Built for the Jacobshack Hackathon in Fall 2015.